twolfson/sublime-plugin-tests/README.md

 4. `mkvirtualenv sublime-plugin`, create a virtual environment for this repo

 > For resuming work, you may want to add `source /usr/local/bin/virtualenvwrapper.sh` to your `~/.bashrc` or `~/.bash_profile`

+TODO: Record nosetests to requirements.txt

+## Running tests
+Once you have completed the steps in [Getting started][getting], tests can be run via `make test`.

 ## License
 Copyright (c) 2013 Todd Wolfson